 We expect to release a youth helmet sometime in the next 24 months, but are not committing to a specific release date at this point.

 We have one goal currently, and that’s to make a great football helmet.
 After we get the ZERO1 launched and widely available, we will look at other sports where our technology can provide benefit.

 Sports-related head injury is an important public health issue affecting athletes of all ages.
 Today’s helmets resemble those worn in the 1970s, nearly 50 years ago.
 They don’t adequately address the problem.
 We are driven to better protect young athletes and have developed a 21st century helmet that offers breakthroughs in safety, style, and performance.

 We’re not approaching this as a sporting goods company.
-We’re a technology company powered by scientists, neurosurgeons, and engineers.
+We’re a sports technology company powered by scientists, neurosurgeons, and engineers.
 Our helmet features ideas never before included in football helmets.